Skip to main content

 - Participants must also take valid ID with them.

-Preparing for the trip : There is an information meeting with your mountain leader the day before departure at 6pm at the Compagnie des Guides Office.
+Preparing for the trip : An information meeting with your guide is scheduled the day before departure at 6pm at the Compagie des Guides office.
+We highly recommend your participation, as this meeting provides an opportunity to fine-tune your preparation.

 Equipment